ADirin/OTP1_LectureMaterial/Week 7/HomeAssignment/Tasks.md

     - Build your Docker image with a command like:
     - Push the image to Docker Hub

-5. Running the Application in a Linux Virtual Machine
+5. Running the Application in a Linux in Virtual Machine or [lab-play_webapp](https://labs.play-with-docker.com/)

-    - Set up a Linux virtual machine using VirtualBox, VMware, or any other virtualization software.
-    - Install Docker on the Linux VM.

 - Pull your Docker image from Docker Hub
 ```cmd